nils91/som/README.md

 - General behaviour

 Write hooks are how SOM interacts with external ressources (`stdout` etc.).
 They are small programs provided by the runtime.
 Only 1 is loaded at any given time, but is it possible to change which write hook is loaded.
-Writing to `WH_TRG` will evaluate all `WH` bits.
-If `WH_TRG` is 1, the write hook will be triggered in write mode and the `WH_COM` bit  is sent to the write hook.
-If `WH_TRG` is 0, the write hook will be triggered in read mode.
-If the write hook has data available, the next available bit is written to `WH_COM` and the accumulator is set to 1.
-If theres no new data available, the accumulator will be 0.
+If `WH_EN` is set, all write hook bits will be evaluated.
+If `WH_DIR` is 1, the write hook will be triggered in write mode and the `WH_COM` bit  is sent to the write hook.
+If `WH_DIR` is 0, the write hook will be triggered in read mode.
+If the write hook has data available, the next available bit is written to `WH_COM` and the `WH_DIR` remains 0.
+If theres no new data available, the `WH_DIR` will be 1.
 If `WH_SEL` is one, when the write hook is triggered, the currently loaded write hook will be triggered.
 If `WH_SEL` is 0 that means write hook selection mode.
-Writing 1 to `WH_TRG` while `WH_SEL` is 0 will switch the currently selected write hook.
+If `WH_DIR` is 1 while `WH_SEL` is 0 it will switch the currently selected write hook.
 If `WH_COM` is 0, the previous write hook will be selected, while the next one will be selected if its 1.
-Writing 0 to `WH_TRG` while `WH_SEL` is 0, `WH_COM` will be set according to the success state of the last write hook switch and the accumulator will be 1.
+If `WH_DIR` is 0 while `WH_SEL` is 0, `WH_COM` will be set according to the success state of the last write hook switch.

 - Notes on implementation